B12 Shot Benefits More Than Just Your Weight!

 Let’s Talk About B12 – What is It?
 Where Does It Come From?
 How Much Do I Need?

-B12 is naturally present in many foods including fish, meat, poultry, eggs, milk, and other dairy products.
+B12 is naturally present in many foods, including fish, meat, poultry, eggs, milk, and other dairy products.
 This vitamin is typically not present in plant foods; however, some processed foods such as fortified breakfast cereals are an easily available source of B12.
 Because B12 is not usually present in plants, fruits and vegetables are not considered a strong source of the vitamin.
 This means that those following a meatless or vegan diet are at a higher risk of developing a vitamin B12 deficiency.
 Combatting such a deficiency is one of the many B12 shot benefits.

 How to Determine if You Have a Vitamin B12 Deficiency

 Many of the symptoms of a B12 deficiency are daily or general ailments that we simply consider the consequences of a busy and active life.
 For example, fatigue is a common symptom of vitamin B12 deficiency, but aren’t we all usually tired?
 Between work, our families and friends, appointments, the list goes on, but the fact remains the same – most of us are tired!
-Of course, not everyone suffering from exhaustion can contribute it to a B12 deficiency, but it is a possible cause that should be explored and hopefully ruled out.
+Of course, not everyone suffering from exhaustion can attribute it to a B12 deficiency, but it is a possible cause that should be explored and hopefully ruled out.

 - Tinnitus – ringing in your ears